patrickbwarren/qgis-survex-import/README.md

     - as traverses, showing the centrelines used for above ;
 * Get CRS from .3d file if possible ;
 * Keep features from previous import(s) ;
-* (optional) Select a directory in case of saving as a GeoPackage file ;
+* (optional) Select a GeoPackage (.gpkg) file to save results (optional).
-* (optional) Set a title.

 (\*) In rare cases a station may be flagged both surface and underground, in which case it is imported even if the 'surface' option is left unchecked.

 On clicking OK, vector layers are created to contain the imported features as desired.
 Legs, walls, cross sections, and traverses are imported as line strings in separate vector layers for convenience.
+All created layers are saved to the GeoPackage file if requested (any existing content is overwritten).

 If 'keep features' is selected, then previously imported features are not discarded, and the newly-created layers will contain both the